carlossless/sinowealth-kb-tool/.github/ISSUE_TEMPLATE/device-report.md

 ## Part Info

 ```
-firmware_size: 61440
+plarform: sh68f90
 vendor_id: 0xdead
 product_id: 0xcafe
+firmware_size: 61440 # necessary if not default, otherwise remove this line
 bootloader_size: 4096 # necessary if not default, otherwise remove this line
 page_size: 2048 # necessary if not default, otherwise remove this line
-isp_usage_page: 0xff00 # necessary if not default, otherwise remove this line
+isp_iface_num: 1 # necessary if not default, otherwise remove this line
-isp_usage: 0x0001 # necessary if not default, otherwise remove this line
+isp_report_id: 5 # necessary if not default, otherwise remove this line
-isp_index: 0 # necessary if not default, otherwise remove this line
+reboot: false # necessary if not default, otherwise remove this line
 ```

 ## Operations Tested